johnny261/2025-2-IoT/capa_per_01/README.md

 ![arduino-skech](img/arduino-sketch.png)

 The **sketch** consists of two main functions (see figure taken from the following [link](https://github.com/microsoft/IoT-For-Beginners/blob/main/1-getting-started/lessons/2-deeper-dive/README.md)):
-* **`setup`**: Initialization code (port initialization, Wi-Fi connection, cloud services, etc.) that runs when the microcontroller is powered on.
+* **`setup`**: Initialization code (port initialization, Wi-Fi connection, cloud services, etc.) that runs one time when the microcontroller is powered on.
-* **`loop`**: Code that runs continuously while the microcontroller is on.
+* **`loop`**: Code that runs continuously (forever loop) while the microcontroller is on.
 This is where the application logic is implemented (reading sensors, controlling actuators, sending and receiving information, etc.).

 Below is a typical code template: